PRITI24/Low-Level-System-Design/README.md

 1. KISS - keep it simple and stupid
 2. DRY - Don't repeat yourself
 3. YAGNI - You Aren't Gonna Need It

+# Factory Design Pattern
+When to choose this pattern?
+* When implementation is different but on high level its same.
+* Used when we are using similar objects : Similar behaviour class.
+* Encapsulate object creation process.

+## Simple Factory